Buddhism in Japan: War time Buddhism (1931–1945)

-Japanese Buddhism since 1945
+Since 1945

-At the end of the war, Japan was devastated by the allied bombing campaigns, with most cities in ruins.
-The occupation government abolished state Shinto, establishing freedom of religion and a separation of religion and state which became an official part of the Japanese constitution.
+At the end of the World War II, Japan was devastated by the allied bombing campaigns, with most cities in ruins.
+The occupation government abolished state Shinto, establishing freedom of religion and a separation of religion and state which became an official part of the Japanese constitutional amendment in 1947.

 This meant that Buddhist temples and institutions were now free to associate with any religious lineage or to become independent if doctrinal or administrative differences proved too much.
 One example is when Hōryūji temple became independent from the Hossō lineage and created its own Shōtoku denomination.

 The Japanese populace was aware of Buddhist involvement in aiding and promoting the war effort.
 Because of this, Buddhist lineages have engaged in acts of repentance for their wartime activities.
 Buddhist groups have been active in the post-war peace movement.

 Buddhist temples in post-war Japan experienced difficult times.
 There was much damage to be repaired and there was little funding for it.
 In the 1950s, the situation slowly improved, especially for those temples that could harness tourism and other ways of procuring funding.
 However, post-war land reforms and an increasingly mobile and urban population meant that temples lost both parishioners and land holdings.

 In the 1960s, many temples were focused solely on providing services like funerals and burials.
 In 1963, Tamamuro Taijō coined the term sōshiki bukkyō (funerary Buddhism), to describe the ritualistic formalism of temple Buddhism in postwar Japan that was often divorced from people's spiritual needs.
 Post-war Japan has seen a decline in traditional temple Buddhism, with roughly 100 Buddhist organizations disappearing every year.
 Still, around 90% of Japanese funerals are conducted according to Buddhist rites.

 During the post-war period, in contrast to traditional temple Buddhism, Buddhist based Japanese new religions grew rapidly, especially the Nichiren/Lotus Sūtra based movements like Sōka Gakkai and Risshō Kōseikai (which are today the largest lay Buddhist organizations in Japan).
 Soka Gakkai "... grew rapidly in the chaos of post war Japan from about 3000 members in 1951 to over 8 million members" in 2000, and has established schools, colleges and a university, as well as cultural institutions.